scaffold-eth/se-2-challenges/README.md

 > If you want to redeploy to the same production URL you can run `yarn vercel --prod`.
 If you omit the `--prod` flag it will deploy it to a preview/test URL.

-> 🦊 Since we have deployed to a public testnet, you will now need to connect using a wallet you own or a burner wallet.
+> 🦊 Since we have deployed to a public testnet, you will now need to connect using a wallet you own or use a burner wallet.
 By default 🔥 `burner wallets` are only available on `hardhat` .
-You can enable them on every chain by setting `onlyLocal : false` inside `burnerWallet` in your frontend config (`scaffold.config.ts` in `packages/nextjs/scaffold.config.ts`)
+You can enable them on every chain by setting `onlyLocalBurnerWallet: false` in your frontend config (`scaffold.config.ts` in `packages/nextjs/`)

 ### Configuration of Third-Party Services for Production-Grade Apps.